 Acanthosis nigricans is a marker of insulin resistance and is associated with obesity.
 It affects the flexures of the neck, the axilla, and groin.
 Rarely, it may also affect the flexor aspect of the elbow and knee and the dorsal interphalangeal and metacarpal joints.

 Carotenaemia causes a benign yellow–orange hue of the skin involving the nasolabial folds, outer ears, palms, and soles, but sparing the mucous membranes and sclera.
 It is due to eating excessive carotenoid-containing fruits and vegetables, such as carrots and pumpkin, and has been reported in children on exclusion diets due to food allergy .
 Hypothyroidism associated with Down syndrome may accentuate carotenaemia.

 Rarely, blood disorders such as a transient myeloproliferative disorder or congenital leukaemia are reported in infants with Down syndrome.

 Leukaemia cutis presents as characteristic blue, firm, infiltrated papules or nodular skin lesions.

 A clinical diagnosis of Down syndrome is always confirmed by cytogenetic analysis.
 A standard or conventional karyotype should be requested.
 A rapid fluorescent in-situ hybridisation (FISH) analysis for trisomy 21 should be specified on the laboratory request form when an urgent result is required.

 Post-term, a diagnosis of Down syndrome can be made from identification of characteristic phenotypic features, but clinical diagnosis is not always possible in patients with mosaic Down syndrome.

-Careful skin examination is required as dermatological problems are reported in up to 87% of individuals with Down syndrome.
+A careful skin examination is required as dermatological problems are reported in up to 87% of individuals with Down syndrome [9–18].

-Managing skin and associated medical conditions is important for providing optimal medical care for individuals with Down syndrome.
+Managing skin and associated medical conditions is important in providing optimal medical care for individuals with Down syndrome.